-No work can be carried out on the car in the pit lane and no change of driver can take place until the car has come to a complete stop at its designated working area and its engine is switched off.
+38.3 No work can be carried out on the car in the pit lane until the car has come to a complete stop at its designated working area and its engine is switched off.
 Except when work is being carried out on the car, all personnel must remain inside the pit garage or on the pit wall.

-There is no limitation on the number of mechanics when the car is inside the pit garage
+There is no limitation on the number of mechanics when the car is inside the pit garage.

-38.7 Team personnel and equipment are allowed in the pit lane only when work is being carried out on a car (respecting article 38.7 and concerning the number and type of personnel) and must withdraw as soon as the work is complete.
+Team personnel and equipment are allowed in the pit lane only when work is being carried out on a car (respecting articles 38.6 and 38.7 and concerning the number and type of personnel) and must withdraw as soon as the work is complete.